Firefighter-Paramedic, Polk County Fire Rescue, FL

 Trauma Life Support (PHTLS) provider or instructor

 Valid Emergency Vehicle Operator Course Certification card or a

 recognized 16-hour course that is equivalent.

-Keywords: National Testing Network, Lakeland , Firefighter-Paramedic, Polk County Fire Rescue, FL, Healthcare , Bartow, Florida
+Keywords: NTN, Lakeland , Firefighter-Paramedic, Polk County Fire Rescue, FL, Healthcare , Lakeland, Florida

 Didn't find what you're looking for?
 Search again!